onionshare/onionshare/BUILD.md

 ### To make a .exe:

-* Open a command prompt, cd into the onionshare directory, and type: `pyinstaller -y setup\onionshare-win.spec`.
+* Open a command prompt, cd into the onionshare directory, and type: `pyinstaller -y install\onionshare-win.spec`.
 Inside the `dist` folder there will be a folder called `onionshare` with `onionshare.exe` in it.

 ### To build the installer:

-Note that you must have a code signing certificate installed in order to use the `build_exe.bat` script, because it tries code signing both `onionshare.exe` and `OnionShare_Setup.exe`.
+Note that you must have a code signing certificate installed in order to use the `install\build_exe.bat` script, because it tries code signing both `onionshare.exe` and `OnionShare_Setup.exe`.

-Open a command prompt, cd to the onionshare directory, and type: `build_exe.bat`
+Open a command prompt, cd to the onionshare directory, and type: `install\build_exe.bat`

 A NSIS window will pop up, and once it's done you will have `dist\OnionShare_Setup.exe`.